 This is what is at stake for the winner of the Capital Markets Authority’s University Challenge 2018.
 The Challenge is open for undergraduate university students in universities that have confirmed participation.
 Register for this Challenge from 8th August 2018 to 22nd August 2018.
 Check the CMA website and social media pages for further details on the University Challenge registration process.

-Comparing performance to a year ago, this portfolio is down 50% mainly due to shares sales, while the while the NSE 20 share index is down 28% from February 2016.
+Comparing performance to six months ago a year ago, this portfolio is down 4% mainly due to shares sales, while the while the NSE 20 share index is down 7% from August 2017.